pix0-labs/pix0-dapp/README.md

-# Pix0 React Examples
+# Pix0 dApp
-This contains the example on how to use pix0-react hooks and components etc.
+The Pix0 dApp built on the Archway blockchain, which allows NFT creators or users to easily create collections of NFT, the minting webpage, and to sell and buy NFTs from the marketplace!